 White matter of the brain

-White matter is tissue found in the brain.
-It contains nerve fibers.
-Many of these nerve fibers (axons) are surrounded by a type of fat called myelin.
-The myelin gives the white matter it's color.
-Myelin acts as an insulator.
-It plays an important role in the speed of nerve signaling.
+White matter is found in the deeper tissues of the brain (subcortical).
+It contains nerve fibers (axons), which are extensions of nerve cells (neurons).
+Many of these nerve fibers are surrounded by a type of sheath or covering called myelin.
+Myelin gives the white matter its color.
+It also protects the nerve fibers from injury and improves the speed and transmission of electrical nerve signals.

 Calabresi PA.
 Multiple sclerosis and demyelinating conditions of the central nervous system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 419.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 419.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.